Get us in your inbox

 • price 1 of 4

-This is the speciality coffee shop in Poblenou, where high-end coffee importers and roasters Nomad have installed their headquarters.
-Part shop, part café and coffee roaster, this is an ideal spot to learn, try and ask.
-Here they select the beans, toast them and serve them in every way you can imagine, with excellence as a common denominator.
+This is the speciality coffee shop in Poblenou, the headquarters of high-end coffee importers and roasters Nomad.
+Part shop, part café and coffee roaster, this is a place to learn about coffee as much as enjoy it.
+Here they select the beans, toast them and serve them in every way you can imagine, and they really know their stuff.
 Minimalist in decor, the space sticks to bare wood, steel and glass.
-'We teach everything we do,' says Nomad's Jordi Mestres.
-'The focus is not on the pictures on the wall, but on how to make and serve coffee.
-We do only one thing and we aim to do it very well.'
+‘We teach everything we do’ says Nomad’s Jordi Mestres.
+‘The focus is not on the pictures on the wall, but on how to make and serve coffee.
+We do only one thing and we aim to do it very well.’

 • Coffeeshops